 Other manufacturers are in the process of launching similar products and you can be sure that Digital Hearing Care will be in the vanguard of the supply of this type of invisible hearing aid.

-In April 2012, hot on the heels of the Oticon Intiga i product launch, Widex released to market their first foray into IIC hearing aids, rather imaginatively named the Widex IIC.
+Widex’s IIC hearing aids, rather imaginatively are called the Widex IIC.
 The Widex IIC is available in three technology levels, premium, advanced and mid range, namely 10+, 5+ and 3+ in that order.

 Due to the size constraints unlike all other current Widex models there is no wireless functionality, there just isn’t the space!